MightySergo/git_lessions/git instruction.md

  **N.B.!** If the two branches you're trying to merge both changed the same part of the same file, Git won't be able to figure out which version to use.
 When such a situation occurs, it stops right before the merge commit so that you can resolve the conflicts manually

+## Main commands
+`git init`

+Create an empty Git repository or reinitialize an existing one

+`git add`

+This command updates the index using the current content found in the working tree, to prepare the content staged for the next commit

+`git commit`

+Create a new commit containing the current contents of the index and the given log message describing the changes

+`git commit -m <comment>`
+Use _-m_ to add message or comment to commit for better understanding of log

+`git diff`

+Show changes between commits, commit and working tree

+`git log`

+Show commit logs

+`git checkout`

+Switch branches

+`git status`

+Show the working tree status